 Stock plans that allow employees to increase ownership of Company stock have been an integral part of the Company's compensation programs for nearly 50 years.
-The Board believes that the shareholders have benefited from these plans over the years as the plans enable the Company to attract and retain employees who enhance the value of the Company and align the interests of employees with those of shareholders through increased employee ownership of the Company.
+The Board believes that the shareholders have benefited from these plans over the years as the plans enable the Company to attract and retain employees who enhance the value of the Company, and align the interests of employees with those of shareholders through increased employee ownership of the Company.
 Therefore, the Board of Directors has adopted, subject to shareholder approval, the 1998 Lilly Stock Plan ("1998 Plan").
-The Board adopted the 1998 Plan at this time because approximately 1,300,000 shares of the Company's common stock remain available for future grants under the stock plan currently in effect, the 1994 Lilly Stock Plan ("1994 Plan").
+The Board adopted the 1998 Plan at this time because only shares of the Company's common stock remain available for future grants under the stock plan currently in effect, the 1994 Lilly Stock Plan ("1994 Plan").
 The 1998 Plan, which is very similar to the 1994 Plan it will replace, will become effective upon approval by the shareholders.
-Immediately after such approval, the Board will terminate the 1994 Plan.